PGCE Secondary Interview

 What to expect

-The interview will consist of a variety of interview tasks including: a subject knowledge task, an ethics task, a pupil analysis task and a video reflection task.
-Each of the tasks will last 15 minutes.
+The interview will consist of a variety of interview tasks including: a subject knowledge task, an ethics task, a pupil data analysis task and a video reflection discussion.

-You will also be required to lead a 5 minute teaching task and you will also be involved in an interview with two panel members, which will last for approximately 10 minutes.
+You will also be required to lead a 5 minute teaching task and you will also be involved in an interview, which will last for approximately 10 minutes.
+This is not a presentation of what you would teach but a 5 minute taught session with the panel acting as students.

 Please watch the introduction to the Secondary PGCE and write down any further questions you have about the course.
 You will get chance during the interview to ask any of these questions.